Santieherrero/slate/source/includes/organizations/_create.md

     }
 }
 ```
-Permit create a organization if the user have permissions.
+Permits create an organization if the user have permissions.

 ### HTTP Request